bartolli/codanna-plugins/plugins/codanna-base/commands/x-ray.md

 3. **When relationships are shown** (called_by, calls, defines, implements):
    - If a relationship looks relevant to answering the query, investigate it
-   - Execute: `node .claude/scripts/codanna/context-provider.js symbol <relationship_symbol_name>`
+   - Execute: `node .claude/scripts/codanna/context-provider.js describe <relationship_symbol_name>`
-   - Example: If you see "Called by: `initialize_registry`", run: `node .claude/scripts/codanna/context-provider.js symbol initialize_registry`
+   - Example: If you see "Called by: `initialize_registry`", run: `node .claude/scripts/codanna/context-provider.js describe initialize_registry`
    - Note: Following 1-2 key relationships per result is typically sufficient

 4. Build a complete picture by following key relationships and reading relevant code sections

 5. **If needed**, repeat <Step_1: GatherContext> with a refined query based on what you learned.

-Based on the gathered context, engage with the user to narrow focus and help the user with further request.

 ---

 ## Tips for Efficient Exploration

+**The results include:**
+- Relevance scores (how well each result matches the query)
+- Symbol documentation and signatures
+- Relationships (who calls this, what it calls, what it defines)
+- System guidance for follow-up investigation

+**sed (native on unix only):**
+- You can also see actual implementation with `sed`: (works native on Unix based environments):
+   - Use the line range from the Location field to read just the relevant code
+   - Example: If you see "Location: `src/io/exit_code.rs:108-120`"
+   - Execute: `sed -n '108,120p' src/io/exit_code.rs` to read lines 108-120
+   - This shows the actual code implementation, not just the signature.
+It works like the Read tool.

+- Add `--lang=rust` (or python, typescript, etc.) to narrow results by language if you work on multi-language projects
+- Follow relationships that appear in multiple results (they're likely important)
+- Use the `describe` command to get full details about interesting relationships

 **Token awareness:**
 - Each search uses ~500 tokens